Introduction

 Individual-level

 This step creates an .html report summarising the pipeline outputs for each individual in the target sample.
 It simply reads in pipeline outputs, and then tabulates and plots them.
 The only analysis it performs is the conversion of polygenic scores onto the absolute scale.
 It uses a previously published method.
 The estimate of the PGS R2 come from the lassosum pseudovalidation analysis, and the distribution in the general population is provided by the user in the prev, mean and sd columns of the gwas_list.
-Note.
-It does not convert PGS from externally derived polygenic scores onto the absolutes scale.
+Note: It does not convert PGS from externally derived polygenic scores onto the absolutes scale.
+An example of the individual-level report derived using the test data can be found here.

 Sample-level